truenas/documentation/content/SCALE/SCALEUIReference/Network/NetworkInterfaceScreens.md

 {{< /truetable >}}

 ### Aliases
-Use the **Aliases** **Add** to define an alias for the interface on the TrueNAS controller.
+**Add** the right of **Aliases** shows fields to define an alias IP address and netmask (CIDR) for the interface on the TrueNAS controller.
 The alias can be an IPv4 or IPv6 address.

 ![AddInterfaceAliases](/images/SCALE/Network/AddInterfaceAliases.png "Interface Aliases")

-Users may also select how many bits are a part of the network address from the dropdown list of options.
+Users can also select the CIDR bits that are a part of the network address from the dropdown list of options.

+## Testing Changes
+The option to test network changes show when creating a new or changing an existing network interface that can affect access to the UI.

+{{< trueimage src="/images/SCALE/Network/TestNetworkChanges.png" alt="Test Network Changes" id="Test Network Changes" >}}

+**Test Changes** starts the 60 second timer.
+**Revert Changes** discards changes made within the 60 second period.
+**Save Changes** makes changes permanent.
+Shows in the new browser window opened as part of the [esting Network Interface Changes]({{< relref "/SCALE/SCALETutorials/Network/Interfaces/_index.md#testing-network-interface-changes" >}}) process.